gmr/tinman/README.md

 - pika >= v0.9.5
 - psycopg2 >= 2.4.2

+## Unit tests
+Tests are written to be run with nose and mock.
+They can be run with

+    python setup.py nosetests

 ## Application Runner
 The tinman application runner works off a YAML configuration file format and provides a convenient interface for running tornado applications interactively